The essence of the village market walk

-Marvel at the beautifully crafted traditional goods, and pick and choose a variety of gorgeous souvenirs and mementos to take back home.
+Marvel at the beautifully crafted traditional goods and pick and choose a variety of gorgeous souvenirs and mementos to take back home.
 Try out new fashions and adorn yourself in colourful ethic clothing.
-A whirling space of business, bartering and bargaining carve your path through displays of vibrant toys, practical kitchen utensils, shimmery low cost make-up, and textured fabrics.
+A whirling space of business, bartering and bargaining carve your path through displays of vibrant toys, practical kitchen utensils, make-up and textured fabrics.

 This is an ideal opportunity to engage with locals and experience a slice of their reality as they go about their daily chores and rituals.
 Veggie shopping, choosing dinner ingredients and purchasing a new shirt are all just part of the local atmosphere and you will find yourself fitting into the groove remarkably easily.
 Happy shopping!